trusslab/megamind/README.md

 MegaMind is a platform that enables users to deploy useful extensions on the Alexa virtual assistant.
 In the following document, we show how to build MegaMind from its source and deploy it on an x86 desktop.

 This tutorial has been tested on Ubuntu16.04 on a VMWare virtual machine with the following properties:
-20GB of storage, 2GB of RAM and 4 CPUs.
+20GB of storage, 2GB of RAM, and 4 CPUs.

 ## Download MegaMind source

-Let assume you want to setup MegaMind in a directory called ``$WD``.
+Let assume you want to set up MegaMind in a directory called ``$WD``.
 First you need to make a few directories in ``$WD``
 ```bash
     cd $WD